 Ten integrated units of analysis (IUAs) have been delineated in the Breede River basin and Overberg area (Figure 1-1).
-The flow direction of the main rivers in each IUA are indicated by white arrows in the figure.
-The IUAs were grouped together, as shown in Table 1-1, according to their connectedness with regards to flow.
+The flow directions of the main rivers in each IUA are indicated by white arrows in the figure.
+The IUAs were grouped together, as shown in Table 1-1.